etheling/rpie2600/README.md

 # RaspberryPi hardware setup

-Details on how to configure hardware attached to the rPi.
+Details on how to configure hardware and cables connected to the rPi.

 ## ControlBlock installation and wiring